LiteLDev/Documentation-cpp/pages/api/main_page.md

 Meanwhile, this documentation contains additional information for LiteLoaderBDS development, which are not required for plugin development.

-If you would just like to create your first plugin, please visit [LiteLoaderSDK Plugin Development Documentation](https://cpp.docs.litebds.com/en/) or [LiteLoaderSDK插件开发文档](https://cpp.docs.litebds.com/zh-Hans/).
+If you would just like to create your first plugin, please visit [LiteLoaderBDS C++ Plugin Development Documentation](https://cpp.docs.litebds.com/en/) or [LiteLoaderBDS C++插件开发文档](https://cpp.docs.litebds.com/zh-Hans/).